CollectingW/Citron-Compatability/README.md

 # 🍋 Citron Compatibility Database

+DISCLAIMER: Please read Evilperson1337's guide before submitting a report: https://evilperson1337.notion.site/Submitting-a-Compatibility-Report-2f057c2edaf680fe94bbd404a9b6beab

+---

-DISCLAIMER: Compatibility Reports are NOT Bug Reports.
+Compatibility Reports are NOT Bug Reports.
 Albiet that they can coorelate, please do not submit or abuse the Compatibility Report feature & use it for requiring assistance about emulation.
 If you don't know how to properly send a Compatibility Report, it's advised to avoid using the feature entirely and instead ask in the Discord if it's appropriate, as your report may be deleted & you may be blocked from the repository.

 ---